Exactly one week from now, June 25, is your chance for a First Look Friday: a short-and-sweet, two-hour, in-p...

 I'm a native speaker of another language.
 Do I need to take a placement exam?

-If you are a native speaker of a language other than English, please contact Associate Professor of Modern Languages Jerry Miner about receiving an exemption from the second language requirement at Knox.
+If you are a native speaker of a language other than English, please contact Chair of Modern Languages Fernando Gomez about receiving an exemption from the second language requirement at Knox.
 If, in addition, you have studied a language we teach at Knox (French, German, Spanish, Latin, or Greek), take the placement exam anyway.
 A score may prove valuable in the future.

-Take these exams now on your student portal.
+All of these exams can be taken now on your Pre-Arrival Tracker.
 Look for "Placement Exams."

 where Knox students will study this year.